pyOpenSci/python-package-guide/_sources/tutorials/intro.md.txt

 <img src="../images/tutorials/publish-package-pypi-conda.png" alt="Graphic showing the high level packaging workflow.
 On the left you see a graphic with code, metadata and tests in it.
 Those items all go into your package.
 Documentation and data are below that box because they aren't normally published in your packaging wheel distribution. an arrow to the right takes you to a build distribution files box. that box leads you to either publishing to testPyPI or the real PyPI.
 From PyPI you can then connect to conda-forge for an automated build that sends distributions from PyPI to conda-forge." width="700px">

 In the image above, you can see the steps associated with publishing your package on PyPI and conda-forge.
 Note that the distribution files that PyPI requires are the [sdist](#python-source-distribution) and [wheel](#python-wheel) files.
 Once you are ready to make your code publicly installable, you can publish it on PyPI.
 Once your code is on PyPI it is straight forward to then publish to conda-forge.
-You create a recipe using the Grayskull package and then you open a pr in the conda-forge recipe repo.
+You create a recipe using the Grayskull package and then you open a pr in the conda-forge recipe repository.
 You will learn more about this process in the [conda-forge lesson](#).
 :::

 ## Yay, your package has users!
 Now what?